ComicalSans1/ComicalSans1.github.io/content/GEB/Levels of Description.md

+**Structure:**
+Chess chunking → Humans thought is comprised of levels → Levels of computer systems →

 pg 287 - humans are comprised of many levels

 the kind of hierarchy of needs - maybe as we move further up the pyramid, our brain needs higher levels of thinking to satisfy said needs?